RuthAngus/SweetPotato/README.md

 Steps:
 =======

-1. Check what the influence of metallicity is on planet occurrence rate.
+1. [x] Check what the influence of metallicity is on planet occurrence rate.
+    -- (see figure below.)
-2. Is there a trend between vertical action and temperature?
+2. [x] Is there a trend between vertical action and temperature?
-    -- yes, so we need to plot occurrence rate as a function of this too.
+    -- [x] yes, so we need to plot occurrence rate as a function of this too.
+    -- [x] looks like only the hot stars show this effect, is that because they have a broader range of vertical actions?
+There just maybe are not enough cool stars.
 3. Is there a trend between vertical action and any other stellar parameter?
 4. Does the cut on parallax signal to noise bias you somehow?
+5. Is it ok to use vertical actions and not vertical action dispersion.
+6. Does binarity influence this?
+7. Flags epsi and sepsi - astrometric excess noise and astrometric excess noise significance.
+8. Triple check the Gaia data - are there some systematic effects that might be influencing this.

 Gijs Mulders' Metallicity -- Occurrence rate plot looks like this -->